apache/tvm/relax_spec.md

 ### Checking Structural Information at the Start and End of a Function

-«Shape variables are bound at the start and end of a function or in `MatchShape` bindings.
+«Shape variables are bound at the start and end of a function or in `MatchCast` bindings.
 We can describe the behavior at the start and end of a function in terms of the semantics of `MatchCast`, as the shape annotations in function arguments and return types are treated as "syntactic sugar" for `MatchCast` bindings.
 Suppose a function has the following signature, where the `Si` are structural annotations:

 ```python
 def f(arg1 : S1, arg2 : S2, ..., argn : Sn) -> Sr: